 7: Unhealthy relationships.
 Even writing that brings a chill down my spine.
 Never before have I dared to utter those words for fear of what others would think of me.
 I’ve been the peace keeper, the negotiator, the one that will stand up at the defense of others and effectively through myself under the bus.
 I want to encourage you to fight for you and to fight for friends and relationships in your life with people that value you for you.
 You shouldn’t ever be made to feel inferior in a relationship.
 Ever.

 8: So much stuff.
-The book “The Life-Changing Magic of Tidying Up” (affiliate link) is about the Japanese Art of simplicity.
-I don’t know I’m necessarily going to go through every item in my house, but I am dertemined to get rid of more stuff.
-From my clothes to books to things to gadgets to apps to all of it.
+The book “The Life-Changing Magic of Tidying Up” (affiliate link), as you know, is about the Japanese Art of simplicity.
+I am determined to go through every item in my house, from my clothes to books to things to gadgets to apps to all of it.
 We have to manage it all and I’ve discovered that the managing of it is what makes comparison and discontent and overwhelm and perfectionism happen.
-This year, on Wednesdays, I’m going to be getting rid of at least one thing (probably more) and I’m going to share that journey with you.
-Hope you join me there. #findingjoyinless
+If you’re not part of this journey with us, we’d love to have you.
+We’re doing a Six Week Tidying Challenge together.

 9: Fear of trying.
 My favorite quote is by Eleanor Roosevelt, “Do one thing each day that scares you.”
 That’s what I’ve been living – pushing myself to do things that are hard or that scare me or make me better.
 Several years ago when I was in Haiti I had an opportunity to ride on the back of a motorcycle.
 I was terrified, but knew it was one of “those” moments that you get or lose.
 So I did it.
 And friends, it’s on of the top ten moments in my life – riding that bike and getting to the black sand beach as the sun set and just being.
 So let’s not be afraid.
 Let’s be bold and try something each day.